 \subsection{LSTM model identification}

-To extract the dataset for the training of the LSTM model, a simulator of the Plant has been forced with multilevel pseudo-random signals, and the input-output response was sampled with a sampling period of $T_s = 10s$, as done in \cite{terzi2021mpc_lstm}.
+To extract the dataset for the training of the LSTM model, a simulator of the plant was forced with multilevel pseudo-random signals, and the input-output response was sampled with a sampling period of $T_s = 10s$, as done in \cite{terzi2021mpc_lstm}.
 In particular the input signals for the plant simulator are piecewise constant signals with random values in $\mathcal{U}_\phi$, where each constant value is applied for a random time between $10T_s$ and $100T_s$.
-15 sequences of $N_t = 1500$ timesteps each have been extracted, and have been split in 10 sequences for training, 3 for validation and 2 for testing.
+15 sequences of $N_t = 1500$ time-steps each have been extracted, and have been split in 10 sequences for training, 3 for validation and 2 for testing.
 All the sequences have been generated considering the disturbance constant at its nominal value $q_2 = 0.55mL/s$.
-Before the training inputs and outputs have been normalized using their maximum and minimum values present in the training dataset, so that $-1 \leq u \leq 1$ and $-1 \leq y \leq 1$.
+Before the training, inputs and outputs have been normalized using their maximum and minimum values present in the training dataset, so that $-1 \leq u \leq 1$ and $-1 \leq y \leq 1$.

 The LSTM neural network was developed in Python 3.9, using Tensorflow 2.8.
-To obtain a final network respecting the $\delta$ISS condition \eqref{eq:delta_iss_inequality}, the training loss and the stopping rule for the training have been modified as suggested in \cite{terzi2021mpc_lstm} and \cite{bonassi2022rnn}.
-In particular, the training loss $L$ was selected as the sum of the Mean Square Error (MSE) and of some terms penalizing weights that do not respect the $\delta$ISS condition.
-In particular the loss for the single sequence is
+To obtain a final network respecting the $\delta$ISS condition of Remark \ref{rmk:delta-iss-inequality}, the training loss and the stopping rule for the training have been modified as suggested in \cite{terzi2021mpc_lstm} and \cite{bonassi2022rnn}.
+In particular, the training loss $L$ was selected as the sum of the Mean Squared Error (MSE) and of some terms penalizing weights that do not respect the $\delta$ISS condition.
+The loss for the single sequence is